 Finally, ‘BHG‘ shows us how to make a garden globe from yard cuttings.
 I like this tutorial because using branches from your own yard not only ties in the textures and colors of your garden, it gives it a little color and makes it different from the ordinary grape vine globes you can buy.

-Give one of these DIY garden globe projects a try.
+Give one of these DIY garden globes a try.
 Let us know in comments how it goes!
 If you liked this post, you might be interested in our post on DIY Garden Trinkets!Image Credits: Peaceful Axolotl, Bonney Lassie, Greencube Landscapes, Ta Dah PDX, Fine Gardening, The Wood Grain Cottage, Creative in Chicago, Brabourne Farm, BHG